 9. Avoid Dark Patterns

 Regarding user experience in cognitive psychology, it’s worth looking at dark patterns and why you should avoid them.
-Dark patterns represent UX tricks which some designers and marketers employ to quite literally trick users into certain actions.
+Dark patterns represent UX tricks that some designers and marketers employ quite literally to trick users into specific actions.
 Examples of dark patterns range from fake social proof, guilt-tripping the customer about the purchase, or hiding the unsubscribe button in your email’s content.

 Don’t think that such tricks in script writing creation will help your brand in the long run.
-If enough recipients spot what you are trying to do, your brand can be black-listed and market as automatic spam, which is a terrible consequence.
+If enough recipients spot what you are trying to do, your brand can be black-listed and the market as automatic spam, which is a terrible consequence.
 Be professional, respectful, and pro-consumer in your email marketing, and the recipients’ response to your campaigns’ performance will reflect that.

 In practice, there is no right or wrong way to write content for email marketing – it comes down to your target audience and their psychology.
 What you can do, however, is implement tried-and-tested cognitive psychology hacks such as the ones we’ve discussed to bridge the proverbial gap.

 Put yourself in the shoes of your recipients and think about which emotional triggers, sales offers, and calls to action might work well.
 You can always reevaluate your strategy and change the writing approach based on initial performance until you strike a good middle ground.
 Don’t overlook cognitive psychology in your email marketing writing, and your customers will undoubtedly respond favorably to your efforts.

 Author’s Bio: Helene Cue is a professional writer, editor, and email marketing specialist with a keen interest in business development and online sales.
-She regularly partakes in write my essay for me, essay, or article on a plethora of topics, ranging from academic to blog-oriented.
+She regularly partakes in Free Essay Writer‘s essay or article creation on a plethora of topics and forms, ranging from academic to blog-oriented styles.
 Helene is fully committed to her writing career and aims to build a reputation as a professional content creator.
 In her spare time, Helene likes to read popular literature and exercise.